What is pump NPSH?

 The calculation formula for suction stroke is: suction stroke = standard atmospheric pressure (10.33 meters)-cavitation margin-safety margin (0.5 meters).
 The vacuum height of the standard atmospheric pressure energy pressure pipeline is 10.33 meters.

-- What is the automotive water pump?
+- What is the function of automotive electric water pumps?

-- What is a water heater pump?
+- What is horizontal centrifugal circulating water pump?

-- What is a toilet water pump?
+- What is small water pump?